 Continue up the stairs to the main bedrooms.
 The master bedroom features a handmade and carved king size bed, a dressing room and en suite bathroom with bath, walk-in shower and WC.
 The second bedroom contains a double bed, wardrobe and a large chest-of-drawers.
 Both rooms look out over the Victorian copper beech tree in the garden to Caer Mote, on which there stands the remains of an old Roman fort.
 Lying in bed and watching the sheep being herded on the gorse-covered fell is one of the many small pleasures of this cottage.

 The remaining two bedrooms both contain zip and link mattresses that can be made up either as twin singles or king size beds - please specify your preferences on booking.
 One has a handmade oak headboard and the other a cherry headboard.
 They both look out onto the workshop, wash house, the owners' Victorian-style greenhouse and storage sheds, with the meadows and fells beyond.

-Wifi is available and its signal is gradually improving, but guests should not expect ground breaking download speeds due to the rural location.
+Wifi is available and its signal is gradually improving, but guests should not expect ground breaking download speeds due to the rural location so it cannot be reliable if needed for work purposes.
 There are plenty of secure areas to lock up bikes or canoes and ample parking in the yard.
 Dogs are welcome, but guests are asked to keep them off furniture and beds.
 Livestock is kept in surrounding fields, so please be mindful if you have over inquisitive dogs, the garden isn't completely dog proof.